 Add crumbled bacon and salt and pepper to taste.
 Mix well.
 Taste and adjust seasoning if needed (add more salt, pepper etc.)

 Stuff peppers generously with mixture.

-Mix 3 tbsps of panko breadcrumbs, 1/4 tsp of salt and a some freshly ground black pepper in a bowl.
+Mix the panko breadcrumbs, 1/4 tsp of salt and a some freshly ground black pepper in a bowl.
 Sprinkle on top of the peppers.

-Place in the oven at 350 degrees for 20 minutes.
+Bake at 400 degrees for 25 minutes.
 If you want the tops to be extra golden brown, broil for 1-2 minutes watching them carefully.